lunardao/dao/README.md

 # LUNARDAO WHITEPAPER

 **THIS DOCUMENT IS OF A DYNAMIC NATURE, IT CHANGES ACCORDING TO THE LUNARDAO DEVELOPMENT.
-FOLLOW THE [COMMUNITY CHANNELS](https://lunardao.net/community.html) AND THE ARCHITECTURE [DISCUSSION](https://forum.lunardao.net/t/tokenomics-lunar-vox/89/45) TO SHARE YOUR FEEDBACK AND PROPOSALS FOR IMPROVEMENT!**
+FOLLOW THE [COMMUNITY CHANNELS](https://lunardao.net/community.html) TO SHARE YOUR FEEDBACK AND PROPOSALS FOR IMPROVEMENT!**

 ## Disclaimer